rlorimier/book-club/README.md

 _To Fix: No support needed - I was using the same function for both, edit and create a new post.
 I decided to make it individualy and then it starts to work_

+* GET /favicon.ico HTTP/1.1" 404 179

+The terminal keeps showing this error from time to time and I can not find a solution or even where is comming from, as I did not add any favicon on the blog.

+_BUG NOT FIXED_